-Possible Points: This project uses less math and measuring than some of the others, and so is worth somewhat less - but I thought it sounded like fun.
-Artwork that involved correctly creating your own grids (and ensuring that your perspective grid correctly represents a square grid), doing the original art on the appropriate grid, correctly transferring that work to the second grid, and then correctly calculating the viewing distance, and which is accompanied by a clear and well-written description of all of the above, can earn up to 25 points.
-If you choose to use the grids I provide, but still calculate the viewing distance, draw the work well and correctly, and write a nice description, you can earn up to 15 points.
-The artwork & description of where to stand, but without the distance, can earn up to 10 points.
+Possible Points: This project uses less math and measuring than some of the others, and so is worth somewhat less, but it's fun and worth experiencing.
+Artwork that involved correctly creating your own grids (and ensuring that your perspective grid correctly represents a square grid), doing the original art on the appropriate grid, correctly transferring that work to the second grid, and then correctly calculating the viewing distance, and which is accompanied by a clear and well-written description of all of the above, can earn up to 30 points.
+If you choose to use the grids I provide, but still calculate the viewing distance, draw the work well and correctly, and write a nice description, you can earn up to 20 points.
+The artwork & description of where to stand, but without the distance, can earn up to 15 points.